These general policies may be

 - Recipients must agree to release identity and descriptive information for use in college publications and news releases.

 - Many scholarship awards are based on financial need, which is defined by FAFSA data for the appropriate year; priority consideration for new awards is for FAFSA filing dates prior to March 1.
+Many scholarships, even those not based on need, are selected from FAFSA applicants with priority to applicants with FAFSA filing dates prior to March 1 of the award year.

 - All awards are subject to available funding levels, which may change during an award year.